sharat-developer/Intacct-InteractiveAPITool/README.md

 To install the extension into Chrome (tested on Version 44.0.2403.125 m)

-* Download the source zip file using below URL and extract it:
+* Download the source zip file using below URL and extract it :

     [https://github.com/sharat-developer/Intacct-InteractiveAPITool/archive/master.zip](../../archive/master.zip)